 Side event details

-Rapidly assessing vulnerability of wetlands and stored carbon in wetlands
+Rapidly assessing vulnerability of wetlands to pressures and risks

 Room